Ingredients

 Prepare the crust:

-Roll the dough out on a generously floured work surface.
+- Roll the dough out on a generously floured work surface.
 Keep turning the dough after every roll to ensure it doesn’t stick to the counter and is of even thickness.
 Use your hands to cup the edges of the dough to keep it smooth and prevent cracks.
 Add additional flour to the dough, the counter, and your rolling pin as needed.
 Roll one piece of dough into about a 14-inch circle, depending on how deep your pie tin is.
 Roll the other piece of dough into a slightly smaller circle for the top crust.
+Cover the top crust dough with plastic wrap and return to the fridge.

-Gently roll one sheet of dough up and around the rolling pin then unroll and drape over a the pie tin.
+- Gently roll one sheet of dough up and around the rolling pin then unroll and drape over a 9-inch pie tin.
 Gently press into the pie tin.
 Do not stretch the dough.
-Place the pie tin and second sheet of dough, covered, back in the fridge.
+Place the pie crust-lined tin, covered, back in the fridge.
 Refrigerate at least 2 hours, or overnight.

 Make the filling: